Parents and Students:

 Students are expected to define terms underlined in the article, and to answer four discussion questions according to the usual guidelines: complete sentences that refer to the original question and provide supporting evidence for the student's opinion.

-Secondly, students will receive a Study Guide for their 200-point Semester Final on Friday (12/10)
+Secondly, students should have already received a Study Guide for their 200-point Semester Final.

-Students should be reviewing it and using it to identify any weaknesses, as well as working to submit any other outstanding work in the course by the end of instruction (Tuesday, 12/14).
+This was given in Friday's (12/11) class, and students should be reviewing it and using it to identify any weaknesses, as well as working to submit any other outstanding work in the course by the end of instruction (Tuesday, 12/15).